slemanz/ADVANCED_EMBEDDED_C/TDD/doubts/README.md

 preventing them from evolving into larger issues.
 While not foolproof, TDD is highly effective at minimizing wasted effort and ensuring that changes have only their intended consequences.

+### We Have a Long Build Time

+A core requirement for Test-Driven Development is a rapid edit/build/test cycle, ideally measured in seconds.
+However, large embedded projects often suffer from build times that take hours, which is incompatible with the TDD rhythm.
+This doesn't mean abandoning TDD but rather adapting the build process to support it.

+The solution is to avoid building the entire system for TDD.
+Instead, create multiple smaller unit test builds that compile only specific parts of the system.
+This approach leverages the existing modular structure of your project (libraries, components, subsystems) and uses tailored makefiles or build targets to generate focused test executables quickly.

+The main obstacle to creating these smaller test builds is often the codebase itself.
+A common antipattern where data structures and function calls are tightly entangled across the system ("free-for-all") makes isolation difficult.
+Overcoming this requires techniques for breaking dependencies, which will be essential for enabling effective TDD in complex embedded systems.